Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 What Happens If You Miss the 120-Day Window

-If no complete application is submitted before the 120-day mark, your servicer can file the foreclosure petition in the Iowa district court.
+If no complete application is submitted before the 120-day mark, your servicer can file the foreclosure petition under Iowa Code § 654.2 in the district court of the county where the property is located.
 Once the petition is filed, modification can still happen — Iowa's judicial process includes time for ongoing loss mitigation discussions — but the dynamics change significantly.

 What to Do Right Now